Will AI Replace Your Job or Just Your Raise? (2026)

 The Census Bureau's Business Trends and Outlook Survey (BTOS) asks U.S. employer businesses a direct question: are you using AI to produce goods or services?
 The share answering yes has climbed from 3.7% in September 2023 to 10.0% in 2025-09.
 A 2.7x increase in two years.
 This measures deployment in production workflows, not experimentation.

 The thing about 10.0% is that the denominator includes every employer business in the country.
 Restaurants.
 Construction firms.
 Dry cleaners.
 Among large firms in technology, finance, and professional services, adoption rates run far higher.
 The national average is the floor, not the ceiling.
-Each percentage point represents roughly 600,000 businesses shifting tasks from human workers to automated systems.
+Against the Census employer-business universe (roughly 6 million firms), each percentage point represents on the order of 60,000 businesses shifting tasks from human workers to automated systems.
 No BTOS wave has shown a decline.
 The curve is still accelerating.

 U.S. Business AI Adoption Rate (% Using AI in Production)